-Hull and East Yorkshire Hospitals NHS Trust is commissioning a new service to help families through the difficult decision of placing a loved one in residential or nursing care.
+Hull University Teaching Hospitals NHS Trust is commissioning a new service to help families through the difficult decision of placing a loved one in residential or nursing care.

 Under the new scheme, people who have been assessed by local authority social care teams as requiring residential or nursing care are ‘matched’ with homes best suited to their needs.

 They and their families are then taken to visit the selection and are supported by fully trained staff as they make their decision, with the team able to place patients in care homes within an average of three days.

 Michelle Veitch, the trust’s deputy chief operating officer, said: “We understand the decision to place a loved one in a residential or nursing home is not an easy one to make.

 “But, for many families, there comes a time when people who have cared for a husband or wife or a parent can’t manage anymore.

 “Over the years, we have seen many families struggle through the process and we wanted to introduce a new way of working that would relieve some of that burden.

 “It’s early days but we believe this service will make a real difference to the people in our care and prevent them staying in hospital where their health needs can be better met elsewhere.”